timdaman/check_docker/README.txt

 ::

 usage: check_docker [-h]
                     [--connection [/<path to>/docker.socket|<ip/host address>:<port>]
                     | --secure-connection [<ip/host address>:<port>]]
-                      [--timeout TIMEOUT]
+                    [--binary_units | --decimal_units] [--timeout TIMEOUT]
                     [--containers CONTAINERS [CONTAINERS ...]] [--present]
                     [--cpu WARN:CRIT] [--memory WARN:CRIT:UNITS]
                     [--status STATUS] [--health] [--uptime WARN:CRIT]
+                    [--version]
+                    [--insecure-registries INSECURE_REGISTRIES [INSECURE_REGISTRIES ...]]
-                      [--version] [--restarts WARN:CRIT]
+                    [--restarts WARN:CRIT]

 Check docker containers.

 optional arguments:
   -h, --help            show this help message and exit --connection [/<path to>/docker.socket|<ip/host address>:<port>]
                         Where to find docker daemon socket. (default:
                         /var/run/docker.sock)
   --secure-connection [<ip/host address>:<port>]
                         Where to find TLS protected docker daemon socket.
+  --binary_units        Use a base of 1024 when doing calculations of KB, MB,
+                        GB, & TB (This is default) --decimal_units       Use a base of 1000 when doing calculations of KB, MB, GB, & TB
   --timeout TIMEOUT     Connection timeout in seconds. (default: 10.0) --containers CONTAINERS [CONTAINERS ...]
                         One or more RegEx that match the names of the container(s) to check.
-If omitted all containers are checked. (default: ['all'])
-    --present             Modifies --containers so that each RegEx must match at least one container.
+If omitted all containers are checked. (default: ['all']) --present             Modifies --containers so that each RegEx must match at least one container.
-    --cpu WARN:CRIT       Check cpu usage percentage taking into account any limits.
+  --cpu WARN:CRIT       Check cpu usage percentage taking into account any
+                        limits.
 Valid values are 0 - 100.
   --memory WARN:CRIT:UNITS
                         Check memory usage taking into account any limits.
-                          Valid values for units are %,b,k,m,g.
+                        Valid values for units are %,B,KB,MB,GB.
   --status STATUS       Desired container status (running, exited, etc).
                         (default: None)
-    --health              Check container's health check status
+  --health              Check container's health check status --uptime WARN:CRIT    Minimum container uptime in seconds.
+Use when
-    --uptime WARN:CRIT    Minimum container uptime in seconds.
-Use when infrequent crashes are tolerated.
+                        infrequent crashes are tolerated.
-    --version             Check if the running images are the same version as those in the registry.
+  --version             Check if the running images are the same version as
+                        those in the registry.
 Useful for finding stale images.
-Only works with public registry.
+Does not support login.
+  --insecure-registries INSECURE_REGISTRIES [INSECURE_REGISTRIES ...]
+                        List of registries to connect to with http(no TLS).
+                        Useful when using "--version" with images from insecure registries.
   --restarts WARN:CRIT  Container restart thresholds.

 check_swarm Usage
 -----------------